NewDev18/Home-Prices-Prediction/README.md

 - Select a regression algorithm suitable for predicting home prices (e.g., Linear Regression, Random Forest, Gradient Boosting).

 b.
 Hyperparameter Tuning:
-- Optimize the model by tuning hyperparameters using techniques like cross-validation.
+- Optimize the model by tuning hyperparameters using technique like cross-validation.